PageotD/training/glossary.md

 ### OCI (Open Container Initiative)
 A governance structure for creating open industry standards around container formats and runtimes.
 Established in 2015, the OCI aims to promote interoperability and consistency across container technologies by defining specifications for how containers are created, packaged, and executed.
 This includes the OCI Runtime Specification, which outlines how to run a container, and the OCI Image Specification, which defines how container images are structured.
 The initiative helps ensure that different container tools and platforms can work seamlessly together, fostering a more collaborative and standardized container ecosystem.

+### Orchestrator
+An Orchestrator is a tool or platform that automates, manages, and coordinates the deployment, scaling, and operation of applications, containers, or services across multiple systems.
+It ensures that all components of a distributed system work together seamlessly.

+In DevOps, orchestrators like Kubernetes manage containerized applications, handling tasks such as starting, stopping, and scaling containers, load balancing, and ensuring high availability.
+Orchestrators help maintain complex infrastructure with minimal manual intervention, improving efficiency and reliability in deployment pipelines.

 ### OSI (Open Systems Interconnection)
 A conceptual framework developed by the International Organization for Standardization (ISO) that standardizes the functions of a telecommunication or computing system into seven distinct layers.
 The OSI model helps facilitate communication between different systems and networks by providing a common reference for understanding how data is transmitted.
 The seven layers are: